 Joyner v.
 Whiting

-At North Carolina Central University, a historically black university, student newspaper The Campus Echo published in 1971 front-page content “expressing some considerable dissatisfaction” with the increasing number of white and non-black students at the university.
+In 1971, the Campus Echo—the student newspaper at the historically black university, North Carolina Central University—published front-page content “expressing some considerable dissatisfaction” with the increasing number of white and non-black students at the university.
 The newspaper also said that it would stop running “white” advertisements.
-University President Albert Whiting, believing that the Echo did not “either meet standard journalistic criteria nor represent fairly the full spectrum of views on the campus,” determined that student-fee funds would no longer be allocated the newspaper.
+University President Albert Whiting, believing that the Campus Echo did not “either meet standard journalistic criteria nor represent fairly the full spectrum of views on the campus,” determined that student-fee funds would no longer be allocated the newspaper.

 Editor-in-chief Johnnie Edward Joyner and Harvey Lee White, president of the Student Government Association, sued Whiting.
-The court ruled that the Constitution protects the press from from being imposed with censorship by means of “direct or indirect financial assistance.”
+The Fourth Circuit Court of Appeals ruled that the Constitution protects the press from from being imposed with censorship by means of “direct or indirect financial assistance.”